Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ```

-If the watchface want to get the updated complication data, watchface can request to update the data to the complication provider:
+If the watchface wants the updated complication data, watchface can request to update the data to the complication provider:

 ```cpp
 {